darktasevski/CompSci/Math/factors_multiplies_patterns.md

 ## Finding factors of a number

 The quickest way to find the factors of a number is to divide it by the smallest prime number (bigger than 1) that goes into it evenly with no remainder.
 Continue this process with each number you get, until you reach 1.

+## Greatest common factor (GCF)

+The greatest common factor, or GCF, is the greatest factor that divides two numbers.

+To find the GCF of two numbers:

+1. List the prime factors of each number.
+(Prime factorization)
+2. Multiply those factors both numbers have in common.
+If there are no common prime factors, the GCF is 1.

+Some examples:

+-   Find the GCF of 18 and 24:
+    -   $18 = 2 \times 3 \times 3\\ 24=2\times2\times2\times3$
+    -   There is one 2 and one 3 in common, so the GCF is: $2\times 3=6$
+-   Find the GCF of 60 and 60:
+    -   > In general, the greatest common factor of any number and itself is that number.
+    -   $60=2\times2\times3\times5\\60=2\times2\times3\times5$
+    -   the factors that are common to each number are the same, so the GCF is 60

+## Least common multiple (LCM)

+A common multiple is a number that is a multiple of two or more numbers.
+The common multiples of 3 and 4 are 0, 12, 24, ...
+The least common multiple (LCM) of two numbers is the smallest number (not zero) that is a multiple of both, so LCM of 3 and 4 is 12.

+Some examples:

+-   $lcm(6,16)$
+    -   $\text{multiplies of 6 are:}6,12,18,24,30,36,42,48,54,60...\\\text{multiplies of 16 are:}16,32,48,64,80...$
+    -   We can see above that the least common multiple for 6 and 16 is 48

 ## Factors and multiplies